 He’s the first family member in recent history to join the military, and he’s the first person I’ve personally known who is being sent to serve in Afghanistan.

 We found out Jake is leaving for Afghanistan on Christmas Day.

 After coming back to Fargo, I’m suddenly aware of how bittersweet this time of year must be for families who have dedicated their lives to serving this country.
 I cannot imagine how hard it is for the parents who have to miss everything because they are overseas, only to come home with the impossible task of trying to play catch-up.

-And the parents who are left here are trying to explain why mommy or daddy won’t be coming to the school play.
-They are wondering if anyone will be able to help them make sure Santa shows up, and are so tired of doing it all themselves that they are ready to give up.
+The parents who are left here have to try to explain why mommy or daddy won’t be coming to the school play.
+They are wondering if anyone will be able to help them make sure Santa shows up, and they are so tired of doing it all themselves that they are ready to give up.

 I also want to thank the organizations that try to add some magic to this season for our military families.

 It’s hard to know what to say or give to someone to express your pride, concern and thankfulness for the sacrifices they are making.

 In the end, my Aunt Mary wrote a prayer that Jake quietly tucked into his pocket.
 I hope you know that prayer includes you as well.